drone-labs/about/README.md

 ## Build the firmware

-Assuming all prerequisites are in place (and I have not made any mistake...) this is straightforward
+Assuming all prerequisites are met (and I have not made any mistake...) this is straightforward

-1) Get the sources
+### 1. Get the sources

 		$ mkdir Ardupilot-blue
 		$ cd Ardupilot-blue